bnwa/efficacy/README.md

 - `Stream.never(error)` - Create a stream that yields one failure
 - `Stream.create(init)` - Create a custom stream with a generator function

+### Assert Static Functions
+- `valid(value)` - Create a valid assertion result containing the given value
+- `invalid(message)` - Create an invalid assertion result with a validation error

 ## Cancellation Support

 Both Task and Stream support cancellation via AbortSignal: